Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 4. Low Deck Cabins

 Some people like to sleep in the lower parts of the ship.
-It can somewhat mitigate movement for those who get seasick easily – not much though.
+It can somewhat mitigate movement for those who get seasick easily, though with today’s advanced stabilizers, the benefit is often minimal.

 But there’s one problem I had when I stayed in these lower staterooms: